ephbaum/ephbaum/README.md

 Instead, I was given a first name I was told not to use: Freeman.
 I was directed, instead, to use my first initial and middle name.

-My mother was so insistent on this point that she even somehow pushed the Social Securitu Administration into issuing my first card to F. Stephen.
+My mother was so insistent on this point that she even somehow pushed the Social Security Administration into issuing my first card to F. Stephen.

-My middle name's unusal spelling resulted in most people trying to call me "Steffen" or even occssionally "Steffon".
+My middle name's unusual spelling resulted in most people trying to call me "Steffen" or even occasionally "Steffon".

 Even though I generally didn't use my first name, if discovered, jokes relating to the words "free" and "man" were sure to follow.

-Finally there's my last name, which I actually don't hate, it's just one of those long German names at 10 characters in length that very few people seem able to pronounce properly
+Finally there's my last name, which I actually don't hate, it's just one of those long German names that, at 10 characters in length, very few people seem able to pronounce properly

-So, at least for my formitive years, my name did little more than annoy me and it never felt like mine.
+So, at least for my formative years, my name did little more than annoy me and it never felt like mine.

 #### Dear F.,